 Step 4: Consolidate Capacities and Requirements

-Both the capacities of the skills and the requirements from the projects are at hand.
+Both the capacities for the skills and the requirements from the projects are at hand.
 Now, you have to examine how these fit together.

 In order to control them, all skills and their utilization have to be viewable on one page in an appropriate way.
 After all, a project usually involves various skills.